akar247/RecipeRatingPredictions/README.md

 We encoded <code>tags</code> the same as done before in the baseline model as done the same with the <code>nutrition</code> health facts.

-For the actual model, we decided to use a decision tree regressor to predict the average ratings for recipes.
+In the actual model, we decided to use a decision tree regressor to predict the average ratings for recipes.
 A decision tree regressor is a type of ML model that partitions inputs into smaller and smaller groupings so that it can create a prediction on a continuous quantiative value based off the input features.

-For our baseline model we kept the default parameters offered by sklearn's DecisionTreeRegressor class:
+For our final model we chose these parameters:

 - criterion: 'squared error'
 - splitter: 'best'
-- max_depth: None (expands nodes until all leaves are pure or less nodes than min_samples_split)
+- max_depth: 2
-- min_samples_split: 2
+- min_samples_split: 5

+With our final model we found an RMSE value on our testing set of 0.645.

 <br>